Paramount 1986 |

-Remember this one?
 This was the first movie I had seen about unions, strikes, corporations being bought, and what it means to be proud of your work.
-Gung Ho (1986) explored culture clash in the 80's as well as learning to be open things not understood.
+Gung Ho (1986) explored culture clash in the 80's as well as learning to be open to things not understood.
 It starred Michael Keaton before he was Batman and Gedde Watanabe around his "Oh sexy girlfriend!" time of fame from Sixteen Candles.
-It was directed by Ron Howard and is worth watching now.
+It was directed by Ron Howard and is worth giving a re-watch.

 No comments: